Porn, Condoms, and Consent: Talking to Boys About Sex

 My parents provide a comfortable environment where they’ll listen and respect me and help me along the way.
 I don’t feel like I’ve ever been put at point-blank with a question about sex.
 That works well, for me — I’m fairly outgoing and tend to advocate for myself in most situations.
 I could see how this approach might not work for someone who’s more shy.

 Dad: With my daughters, I hope we won’t talk to them about sex any differently because they’re girls.
-With Kapp, we’ve really liked his girlfriends.
+With our son, we’ve really liked his girlfriends.
 What happens if we don’t like our daughters’ boyfriends?
 (Or girlfriends, who knows what it’ll be.)
 Which isn’t really fair to them, but could make the subject less comfortable.

 When the Rules Were Different for You

 Dad: It hasn’t ever really been something we’ve talked about.
-Especially with Kapp, I think he gets it, and that shows in how he behaves in all parts of his life.
+Especially with our son, I think he gets it, and that shows in how he behaves in all parts of his life.
 But he’s going to college next year, and in college, you can end up in all sorts of situations.

 I don’t quite know the right way to say this, but when I was in college, the consequences of being a meathead of a guy were not as great as they are today.
 It’s a much trickier situation.
 And I think he understands that, because it’s the situation he’s grown up in.